smmckay/quex-mirror/doc/source/02-syntax/patterns/re-context-dependent.rst

 #######################

 To this point, only patterns have been discussed that match absolutely, independent of their context.
-Modes and mode transitions model change the complete matching behavior of a lexer, they change the *language*.
+Modes and mode transitions change the complete matching behavior of a lexer, they change the *language*.
 A more concise type of context is the *border* around a pattern, i.e. to what comes before or after the pattern.
 This section elaborates on conditional matching based such bordering contexts namely *pre-* and *post-contexts*.

 Pre- and post-contexts are conditions on the data stream.
 Strictly, the lexer's state is not subject to this type of constraint.
 There is an exception though: